shelevenspace/notshot/README.md

 - `--output` - If you specify an output directory, notShot will create its folder structure there instead and then save the file.
 - `--seeimage` - The captured image will open in your default image viewer.
 - `--nostruct` - Instead of creating the folder structure (`(path)/notshot/yyyy-mm/`), just saves the image directly to the specified directory.
+- `--quiet` - Don't show a notification on finished save.
 - `--dry` - Only use `/tmp` and don't actually save the image

 ## Example usage